Vision and process

 During this process, you begin to see what UI you need to create and the additional details you need to figure out (like drafting a standard email boilerplate for friends who aren't using your app yet).
 You also can start eliminating unnecessary steps.
 Perhaps the user doesn't actually need to see the details of the trip before sharing, for example.
 The cleaner the flow, the easier to use.

-For more details on how to use different surfaces, take a look at Command design for Windows Store apps.
+For more details on how to use different surfaces, take a look at Command patterns.

 What should the flow feel like?
 When you have defined the steps your user will take, you can turn that flow into performance goals.
 For more info, see Plan for performance.